 2 – Comotomo Natural Feel Baby Bottles

-A single bottle costs around $14 and so these are slightly expensive in contrast to other bottles available on the market.
+These are slightly expensive in contrast to other bottles available on the market.
 The Comotomo bottle is a comparatively new entrant into the US baby bottle market and is gaining massive traction among cognizant moms.
 The cheap baby bottle comes with a wide nipple base of 3”; thereby giving a natural shape and feel and hence proves to be a great choice for moms who want their babies to switch between breast feeding and bottle feeding.
 The bottle comes with a versatile soft and squeezable silicone feel that is equally liked by moms and babies who like a comfortable grip during the feeding session.

 In our tests, we discovered that the babies were able to make contact of their cheeks, nose and chin with the nipple base in a natural manner; thereby giving rise to a subtle vacuum seal similar to natural breasts.
 The vent design is versatile and does not pose any difficulty in cleaning as is the case with Dr. Brown’s cheap baby bottles or those of Tommee Tippee.
 Rather than using a long tube for cleaning purposes, the bottle makes use of a couple of small vents that are located at the base of the nipple.
 The bottle is squeezable which applies the requisite pressure to the feed to mimic let-down.